 How Long do Bonsai Trees live?

-As a result, the key to extending the life of your Bonsai tree is in your own hands.
-And also in your children’s hands, as it can survive beyond your lifetime.
+Thus, the key to extending the life of your Bonsai trees solely depends on you and your children, as they can survive beyond your lifetime.

-A frequent misconception is that since Bonsai trees are tiny, they have a short lifespan.
+A frequent misconception is that Bonsai trees are tiny and have a short lifespan.

-As a matter of fact, Bonsai trees can live a lot longer than the ordinary trees found in nature if we fulfill all the conditions required for Bonsai to thrive.
+Bonsai trees can live much longer than the ordinary trees found in nature if we fulfill all the care requirements of Bonsai.

 Which is World’s Oldest Bonsai?